Guides: start with the strongest path

 Request a guide

-If a support page keeps feeling necessary but the main guide path is still weak, email admin@practicalfinancetools.com so we can decide whether the cluster needs a better primary guide instead of another thin leaf page.
+If a support page keeps feeling necessary but the main guide path is still weak, email admin@practicalfinancetools.com so we can decide whether the cluster needs a better primary guide instead of another narrow standalone page.

 Updates

-This page is updated when stronger guide-entry paths are identified, support leaves are consolidated, or guide-versus-topic routing needs to be clarified.
+This page is updated when stronger guide-entry paths are identified, support pages are consolidated, or guide-versus-topic routing needs to be clarified.